codefresh-io/docs.codefresh.io/_docs/deployments/gitops/applications-dashboard.md

 * If it is health or sync related
 * If it is a warning or error.

 All errors are Argo CD-generated errors.
-Codefresh generates custom warnings for the following:
+Codefresh generates custom warnings for missing Rollouts reporter and longer than expected sync operations.

 ### Warning: Missing Rollouts reporter in cluster